bobbycomet/Griffin-Linux-Landing-Page/index.md

 ## Why Griffin?

 Linux has always been powerful.
 It just hasn't always been welcoming.
 Griffin exists to close that gap, not by hiding Linux, but by making it approachable on day one, then getting out of your way.
+Griffin does not replace Kubuntu; it is a layer on top of Kubuntu.
+The same great Desktop, package managers, drivers, and upstreams, but with many more approachable features.

 - **Familiar from the start** — KDE desktop with a Windows 11-style layout, so nothing feels alien
 - **Grix is always there** — a built-in companion that diagnoses issues, suggests fixes, and explains what it's doing